Poudja-CANESSANE/P3OC/README.md

 ![](githubReadme1.png)

 ## Fighting Phase
-Each player choose a warrior an action type: attack or heal.
+Each player choose a warrior and an action type: attack or heal.

 ### Chest
 Chests containing a weapon more or less powerful than the one already in possession may appear to a warrior when it is his turn if he has chance.